iterative/cml.dev/content/docs/ref/send-comment.md

 cml send-comment ./report.md
 ```

-If there's an associated pull/merge request, consider adding the `--pr` and
+ⓘ If there's an associated pull/merge request, consider adding the `--pr` and
 `--update` flags.

+ⓘ If `cml pr` was used earlier in the workflow, use `--commit-sha=HEAD` to post
+comments to the new PR if desired.

 ## Common error messages